psyrykh/readynas-rn314/README.md

-# rndu4000, a linux kernel module to control lcd, leds and buttons of Netgear Readynas Ultra 4.
+# RN314, a linux kernel module to control lcd, leds and buttons of Netgear Readynas RN314.

-I have installed a fresh new debian on my Netgear Ready Nas Ultra 4 and the lcd panel keep lighting so i decided to rewrite the kernel module to control lcd, buttons and leds.
+I have installed a fresh new debian on my Netgear Ready RN314 and the lcd panel keep lighting so i decided to rewrite the kernel module to control lcd, buttons and leds.
 Before you try it, i **STRONGLY** encourage you to unmount your raid.
 It work well on my nas, but well we never know.

 Please note that i have nothing to do with Netgear.